 Introduction

-Boundaries in relationships aren’t barriers; they’re blueprints for respect, safety, and individuality.
-This guide offers seven concrete boundary examples—time, communication, finances, digital habits, and more—plus clear steps for communicating them so you and your partner can grow closer without losing yourselves.
+Boundaries aren’t barriers; they’re blueprints for respect, safety, and individuality.
+Clear, specific boundaries let partners be vulnerable without feeling invaded and prevent resentment from building.
+This guide shares seven concrete boundary examples—personal space, communication, time, finances, digital privacy, family, and emotional health—and offers simple steps to communicate and maintain them so your relationship can grow stronger and more secure.

 1. Personal Space and Physical Boundaries

 Physical boundaries define comfort with touch, proximity, and private space.
-These are foundational healthy relationship boundary examples: they protect safety and foster trust, allowing vulnerability without feeling invaded.1
+They protect safety and foster trust, allowing vulnerability without feeling invaded.

 Examples

 Use calm, specific “I” statements.
 For example: “I feel overwhelmed when I walk in after work and need 30 minutes to unwind.”
-Schedule conversations when you’re both relaxed, model the behavior, and revisit agreements as needs change.
+Schedule conversations when you’re both relaxed, model the behavior you want, and revisit agreements as needs change.

 If you use the Life Purpose App, understanding each other’s life numbers can clarify differing physical needs and make compromise easier.
-Learn more at Life Purpose App.
+Learn more at lifepurposeapp.com.

 2. Communication Boundaries

-Communication boundaries set the rules for respectful exchange—how you disagree, pause, and reconnect.
-These boundaries create emotional safety and prevent destructive patterns like shouting or stonewalling.4
+Communication boundaries set rules for respectful exchange—how you disagree, pause, and reconnect.
+These create emotional safety and reduce destructive patterns like shouting or stonewalling.4

 Examples

-• Reserving serious topics for face-to-face conversations, not text.
+- Reserving serious topics for face-to-face conversations rather than text.

 Create rules while calm, practice active listening, and use a nonverbal signal or safe word to pause conversations when needed.
-For practical exercises, see how to improve communication skills.
+For practical exercises, see our guide on improving communication skills: /blog/how-to-improve-communication-skills.

 Life numbers can reveal natural communication styles—one partner may be direct and problem-focused while the other prefers emotional attunement.
 Knowing these tendencies supports empathy and better conflict resolution.